boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 ~~~~
 {: #cddl title="Throughput Advice Object Format in CDDL"}

-## Structure of a Throuput Advice Instance {#sec-ins-structure}
+## Structure of a Throughput Advice Instance {#sec-ins-structure}

-This section defines the set of attributes that are included in a throuput advice instance:
+This section defines the set of attributes that are included in a throughput advice instance:

 Optional Parameter Flags (OPF):
 : These flags indicate the presence of some optional parameters.
 The following flags are defined (from MSB to LSB):